aws-samples/aws-health-events-insight/README.md

         git clone https://github.com/aws-samples/aws-health-events-insight.git

 2. Go to `aws-health-events-insight` directory and run `OneClickSetup.py` and provide account specific inputs.
 The setup script will generate a CloudFormation stack to deploy all necessary AWS resources, including the QuickSight dashboard.

         cd aws-health-events-insight/src/Setup
         python3 OneClickSetup.py

-3. Once CloudFormation status changes to **CREATE_COMPLETE** (about 10-15 minutes), go to QuickSight dashboard and verify the initial deployment.
+3. Once CloudFormation status changes to **CREATE_COMPLETE** (about 10-15 minutes), go to QuickSight Analysis and verify the initial deployment.

 ### **Member Setup**

 You can now receive a feed of AWS Health events on Amazon EventBridge from all accounts within your organization in AWS Organizations using organizational view and delegated administrator.
 With this feature, if you are deploying HEIDI in the health delegated administrator account, it will ingest AWS Health events from all other accounts.
-You still need to deploy member setup for other modules such as case insights and Trusted Advisor in all member accounts.
+Amazon EventBridge is a regional service.
+You must still run member setup in AWS Organizations or delegated health admin account for the regions where you wish to receive events.

-If you are not deploying HEIDI in the health delegated admin account, you MUST complete Member Setup for each Region and account for which you want to receive events.
+If you have additional Payer/Organization IDs, you are also required to run member setup within the delegated health admin account for each additional Payer.

-#### (Option 1) One Click Setup Script
+#### (Option 1) One Click Setup Script to add Member Region
 1. Setup AWS credentials for desired Member Regions.
 Or, log in to your AWS console and launch **AWS CloudShell** from the Member account and region and clone aws-health-events-insight repo.
 2. Go to `aws-health-events-insight` directory and run `OneClickSetup.py` and provide necessary inputs.